Sleis/ReversiGamewithJavaFX/README.md

 # ReversiGamewithJavaFX
 This Project is the Reversi Game with JavaFX.
-It was made for the programming technologies course.
+It was made for the programming technologies and programming environments course.